 YSM Office of Admissions Statement on COVID-19

-The Yale School of Medicine (YSM) Office of Admissions faculty and staff recognize the unprecedented challenges that many applicants to medical school will face in the 2020-2021 admissions cycle.
-Information regarding PASS/FAIL grades and online instruction, necessity of the MCAT, and timing of applications can be found below.
+The Yale School of Medicine (YSM) Office of Admissions faculty and staff recognize the unprecedented challenges that many applicants to medical school will will face in the upcoming admissions cycle.
+Information regarding PASS/FAIL grades and online instruction, and necessity of the MCAT can be found below.

 The following notifications apply to both the MD and MD-PhD programs.

 Required pre-medical classes play an important role in preparing students for the curriculum at YSM.
 Given the challenging circumstances surrounding COVID-19, YSM Office of Admissions will be cognizant of the fact that many colleges and universities may elect to change their grading policies midterm from letter grades to PASS/FAIL, or to offer students the choice to make such a decision.
-We believe that individual colleges and universities are best equipped to make decisions on their grading systems, and YSM Office of Admissions will respect and trust each college/university’s response to grading policies, and those of students, with regard to the entirety of 2020 (spring, summer, and fall).
+We believe that individual colleges and universities are best equipped to make decisions on their grading systems, and YSM Office of Admissions will respect and trust each college/university’s response to grading policies, and those of students, with regard to the entirety of 2020 and 2021 (spring, summer, and fall).

-YSM Office of Admissions and the admissions committee will take circumstances surrounding 2020 into account when evaluating the applications of all students enrolled in classes in 2020.
-As such, prospective applicants to YSM enrolled in pre-medical classes in 2020 should, if applicable, make decisions that they believe are best for them in context of their individual situations.
+YSM Office of Admissions and the admissions committee will take circumstances surrounding 2020 and 2021 into account when evaluating the applications of all students enrolled in classes in 2020 and 2021.
+As such, prospective applicants to YSM enrolled in pre-medical classes in 2020 and 2021 should, if applicable, make decisions that they believe are best for them in context of their individual situations.

 Our application evaluation is holistic and contextual and takes into account the entirety of an application.
 The MCAT examination continues to be a steadfast and important component of this evaluation.
-The AAMC has reiterated that they remain committed to testing everyone who wishes to sit for the examination for the 2021 application cycle.
-As such, we will accept scores from all 2020 MCAT test dates and extend the due date for applications to YSM.
+The AAMC has reiterated that they remain committed to testing everyone who wishes to sit for the examination for the 2022 application cycle.
+As such, we will accept scores from all 2021 MCAT test dates.

 Deadlines for 2021-2022